bahmanpnn/emalls_shop_project/README.md

 # emalls_shop_project
-this is one of my first intermeditate projects from django courses and needs to improve but it works and i liked to share it here.it just has a problem in 2 parts that i commented them in codes.they are product comments and email contacting box in footer.i will make it better but if you can make it better i will be happy if you share it with me.
+## this is one of my first project that i learned from a django course

 #HOW_TO_INSTALL

-1- install venv(virtual environment)
+1- python -m venv venv ==> (virtual environment)
-2- install requirements.txt packeges
+2- pip install -r requirements.txt
 3- python manage.py migrate
-4- at last you must createsuper user for add product and settings;without creating super user it works but without adding products site seem's bad!
+4- python manage.py createsuperuser  ==> at last you must createsuper user to add product and set settings(like adding logo and others);without creating super user it works but without adding products the site looks bad!

 #TO_VISIT